debpal/SuomiGeoData/docs/installation.rst

 --------------------------------------------

 For developers who want to modify the source code or contribute to the package, it is recommended to install in editable mode.
-Navigate to your directory with the `my_env` Python environemnt activated, and run the following commands.
+Navigate to your directory with the `env_sgd` Python environemnt activated, and run the following commands.
-This allows you to make changes to the source code, with immediate reflection in the `my_env` environment without requiring reinstallation.
+This allows you to make changes to the source code, with immediate reflection in the `env_sgd` environment without requiring reinstallation.

 .. code-block:: console